Dora3672/CS5/README.md

 # CS5

-This repository contains all homework/lab done while taking the course CS5 at HMC.
+This repository contains homeworks/labs done while taking the course CS5 at HMC.